-For this reason, we have honestly reviewed the very best dive computers on the market and presented our top five picks for five types of diver, with further links to more dive computer reviews after each.
-Let’s take a look!
+In this article, we’ve reviewed the best dive computers on the market and presented our top five picks, with links to more information if you require.
+Let’s dive in!

 Cressi is an established and beloved scuba diving brand.
 They are renowned for making some of the best scuba diving computers on the market.
 Their entry-level Leonardo model is a great option for beginner divers whom are looking for a simple yet all encompassing dive computer.